Ci Durian: Irrigation works

 The Tangerang Plain was still owned by private landlords in the early 20th century.

-The farmers grew low-quality rice, mostly using rainfall-based water storage and irrigation systems that depended on the whims of landlords for functioning of key components, with arbitrary water distribution.
+The farmers grew low-quality rice, mostly using rainfall-based water storage and irrigation systems that depended on the whims of landlords for the functioning of key components, with arbitrary water distribution.
 They suffered from poverty and famine or food shortages.

 In 1911 the colonial government started to prepare an irrigation plan, and in 1914 determined that various tracts in the plain should be subject to compulsory purchase for this purpose.

 In 1919 a plan was issued where the north of the plain would be irrigated by the Ci Sadane and the southern area by the Ci Durian.

 This plan assumed that a movable weir would be built on the Ci Durian at Solear Desa, but cost estimates showed it would be cheaper to build a permanent weir further upstream, even though the canal would have to be longer.

 The Ci Durian River Intake Weir was built by Hollandsche Deton Maatschappij, which was praised for its good work in 1926.

 Sixty years later the masonry was still in excellent condition.

-Further work resulted in plans to extend the main Ci Durian canal further east, across the Ci Manceuri river.
+Further work resulted in plans to extend the main Ci Durian canal further east, across the Ci Manceuri River.

 Planned extensions to the Ci Durian irrigation network were delayed in the post-colonial era, as were repairs to the existing works.

 The planned viaduct over the Ci Manceuri was not completed until the 1970s.

 The existing works were not renovated until 1988–92.

 By this time the irrigated area was 10,400 bouws, compared to the earlier estimate of 17,000 bouws.

 Apart from the masonry the works were in extremely poor repair, particularly the steel equipment.

 In 1989 two reports were published on the Ci Durian Ugrading and Water Management Project.

 Japan International Cooperation Agency (JICA) undertook the Ci Ujung – Ci Durian Integrated Water Resources Study in 1992.

 There were advanced plans to build dams on these two rivers to supply water to industrial developments at Bojonegara and nearby places.

 A 1993 study of irrigation in Indonesia, based on detailed data from the Ci Durian Upgrading and Water Management Project, concluded there were serious imbalances between upstream and downstream water users, finding that downstream users sometimes had to raid upstream facilities at night to get a temporary release of water.

 However, the Indonesian government made an abrupt decision to cancel the project and all others funded by Dutch aid.

 A 1994 report said the Environmental Impact Control Agency had checked on untreated waste being dumped by the P. T. Indah Pulp and Paper Company into the Ci Durian River.
-They found that although the company had built an advanced facility for treating waste water, it was not used at night, when untreated waste was released into the river.
+They found that although the company had built an advanced facility for treating wastewater, it was not used at night when untreated waste was released into the river.